California woman charged with spitting on Asian American man in racist attack: ‘It’s very targeted vitriol.'

 Earlier that day, the witness who called to report the incident told police, Inman had walked to the table of a 36-year-old Asian man having lunch with a friend and yelled “racial epithets” before spitting “in his direction.”

-Luna Marrero, a tech worker who was eating at the restaurant that day, told KTUV she was the only diner who witnessed the incident that afternoon who defended the Asian American man.
+Luna Marrero, a tech worker who was eating at the restaurant that day, told KTVU she was the only diner who witnessed the incident that afternoon who defended the Asian American man.

 “The least I could do is stand up for this man, speak up, and say something,” Marrero told the local station.
 “Be an active bystander because nobody in the world, in the United States deserves to be treated this way.”